Introduction:

 But like the rest of the Beatitudes, there's a congratulations on what results.

-Do you want to know if your faith is real?
+Do you wanna know if your faith is real?

 I mean, do I really believe in Jesus Christ?

-Is my faith a real thing or is it just kind of in my head or have I deceived myself?
+Is my faith a real thing, or is it just kind of in my head Have I deceived myself?

 Is my faith real?

-"Now for a little while, if necessary, you've been grieved by various trials, persecution
+"Now for a little while, if necessary, you've been grieved by various trials, Persecution being a big one.

 Anyone can say that they believe in Jesus Christ at a prayer meeting.

-Do you think there's going to be any pushback there?"
+Do you think there's gonna be any pushback there?"
+No, there's not.

 It's easy to say it there.